zliu41/CIPs/CIP-plutus-modules/README.md

 It seems there *is* only one trusted registry, and it is the one supplied as an example by the developers of `ethpm`.
-In other words, while there is a package manager for Ethereum, it does not appear to be used.
+In other words, while there is a package manager for Ethereum, it does not appear to be in use.

-This is not to say that code is not shared.
+This is not to say that code is never shared.
 On the contrary, there is an open source repo on `github` called `OpenZeppelin` which appears to be heavily used.
 It provides 264 Solidity files, in which 43 libraries are declared (almost all internal).
 It seems, thus, that libraries are not the main way of reusing code in Solidity; rather it is by calling, or inheriting from, another contract, that code reuse primarily occurs.

 A small study of 20 'verified' contracts running on the Ethereum chain (verified in the sense that their source code was provided) showed that